-As a Member, you can take advantage of a wide range helpful online tools and resources at www.harvardpilgrim.org.
+As a Member, you can take advantage of a wide range of our helpful online tools at www.harvardpilgrim.org.

 Your secure online account offers you a safe way to help manage your health care.
-You can check your Schedule of Benefits and Benefit Handbook, look up benefits, Copayments, claims history, and Deductible status, and view Prior Approvalactivities.
+You can check your Schedule of Benefits and Benefit Handbook, look up benefits, Copayments, claims history, and Deductible status, and view Prior Approval and referral activities.
 You can also learn how your Plan covers preventive care and conditions such as asthma, diabetes, COPD and high blood pressure.